flutter/website/src/docs/perf/rendering/shader.md

-If the animations on your mobile app appear to be janky, but only on the first run, you can _warm up_ the shader for the Skia Shader Language (SkSL) for a significant improvement.
+If the animations on your mobile app appear to be janky, but only on the first run, you can _warm up_ the shader captured in the Skia Shader Language (SkSL) for a significant improvement.

 ![Side-by-side screenshots of janky mobile app next to non-janky app]({% asset perf/render/shader-jank.gif @path %}){:width="100%"}